moon7-io/moon7-sort/README.md

 > ⚠️ **Note**: The `random()` and `randomly` functions produce biased results and are not suitable for
 > statistical or cryptographic applications.
 For proper random shuffling, use the Fisher-Yates algorithm instead.

+The `preserve` comparator treats everything as equal.
 Why include a `preserve` comparator that seemingly does nothing?
 Because it serves as an "identity function" for comparators - useful when working with higher-order functions that require a comparator parameter, but you want to maintain the original order.
 Check out the practical examples in the [Advanced Sorting](#%EF%B8%8F-advanced-sorting) section below to see this in action.

 ### 🔍 Sorting Objects by Properties